 19 May @ 6:00 pm AEST

-Join us with the Friends of Burnley Gardens and The Herb Society of Victoria, for a special afternoon to launch the book, “Burnley Gardens: their design and the people who loved them” by Michèle Adler, to which AGHS contributed funding.
+To replace the cancelled Symposium “Women in Horticulture” which was to be held in conjunction with Friends of Burnley Gardens and the Herb Society of Victoria, AGHS is offering the two planned lectures online instead.
+FOBG will be organising a launch of the book “Burnley Gardens: their design and the people who loved them” by Michèle Adler, at a later date.

 Michèle Adler, was a lecturer at Burnley for 30 years and a long-time President of the Friends.
 She is the author of the new book, “Burnley Gardens: their design and the people who loved them.”